Ganesha: Worship and festivals

-Ganesha is worshipped on many religious and secular occasions, especially at the beginning of ventures such as buying a vehicle or starting a business.
+Ganesha is worshipped on many religious and secular occasions; especially at the beginning of ventures such as buying a vehicle or starting a business.
 K.N Soumyaji says, "there can hardly be a [Hindu] home [in India] which does not house an idol of Ganapati. ...
 Ganapati, being the most popular deity in India, is worshipped by almost all castes and in all parts of the country".
 Devotees believe that if Ganesha is propitiated, he grants success, prosperity and protection against adversity.

 Ganesha is a non-sectarian deity.
 Hindus of all denominations invoke him at the beginning of prayers, important undertakings, and religious ceremonies.
 Dancers and musicians, particularly in southern India, begin art performances such as the Bharatanatyam dance with a prayer to Ganesha.
 Mantras such as Om Shri Gaṇeshāya Namah (Om, salutation to the Illustrious Ganesha) are often used.
 One of the most famous mantras associated with Ganesha is Om Gaṃ Ganapataye Namah (Om, Gaṃ, Salutation to the Lord of Hosts).

 Devotees offer Ganesha sweets such as modaka and small sweet balls called laddus.
 He is often shown carrying a bowl of sweets, called a modakapātra.
 Because of his identification with the color red, he is often worshipped with red sandalwood paste (raktachandana) or red flowers.
 Dūrvā grass (Cynodon dactylon) and other materials are also used in his worship.

 Festivals associated with Ganesh are Ganesha Chaturthi or Vināyaka chaturthī in the śuklapakṣa (the fourth day of the waxing moon) in the month of Bhadrapada (August/September) and the Ganesh Jayanti (Ganesha's birthday) celebrated on the cathurthī of the śuklapakṣa (fourth day of the waxing moon) in the month of magha (January/February)."

-Ganesha Chaturthi
+Ganesh Chaturthi

-An annual festival honours Ganesha for ten days, starting on Ganesha Chaturthi, which typically falls in late August or early September.
+An annual festival honours Ganesha for ten days, starting on Ganesh Chaturthi, which typically falls in late August or early September.
 The festival begins with people bringing in clay idols of Ganesha, symbolising the god's visit.
 The festival culminates on the day of Ananta Chaturdashi, when the idols (murtis) are immersed in the most convenient body of water.
 Some families have a tradition of immersion on the 2nd, 3rd, 5th, or 7th day.
 In 1893, Lokmanya Tilak transformed this annual Ganesha festival from private family celebrations into a grand public event.
 He did so "to bridge the gap between the Brahmins and the non-Brahmins and find an appropriate context in which to build a new grassroots unity between them" in his nationalistic strivings against the British in Maharashtra.
 Because of Ganesha's wide appeal as "the god for Everyman", Tilak chose him as a rallying point for Indian protest against British rule.
 Tilak was the first to install large public images of Ganesha in pavilions, and he established the practice of submerging all the public images on the tenth day.

 Today, Hindus across India celebrate the Ganapati festival with great fervour, though it is most popular in the state of Maharashtra.
 The festival also assumes huge proportions in Mumbai, Pune, and in the surrounding belt of Ashtavinayaka temples.